 What the Procedure Involves

-Most micro needling instruments look something like a fat pen.
+Most Collagen Stimulation Therapy instruments look something like a fat pen.
 The end of the wand is studded with tiny needles, and the wand has a control that determines the depth to which the needles can penetrate the skin.

 The pen is then placed against the skin and the needles are projected.
 The tiny columns of affected tissue are very close together, but there is enough healthy subdermal tissue between each column to produce an adequate amount of replacement cells.